sakerbuild/site-saker.build/site/saker.msvc/doc/ccompile/compileroptions.md

 In the above example we compile the source files defined by the `src/**/*.cpp` wildcard, and use different include directories for each compilation pass.
 If we're compiling for english, the `inc/en` include directory will be used, as the option entry with the `en` identifier is merged with the compilation pass options.
 (And similarly with other languages.)

-A compiler option entry will be merged with the compilation pass if all of the dot separated identifier parts are contained in the compilation identifier of the task.
+A compiler option entry will be merged with the compilation pass if all of the dash separated identifier parts are contained in the compilation identifier of the task.